s-ccs/2024-ocular-artifacts-simulation/README.md

 │                       repository with a reasonable .gitignore file.
 │
 ├── report           <- **Immutable and add-only!**
-│   ├── proposal     <- Proposal PDF
 │   ├── thesis       <- Final Thesis PDF
+│   |  ├── typst     <- Files for creating the report using Typst
-│   ├── talks        <- PDFs (and optionally pptx etc) of the Intro,
+│   ├── talks        <- PDF of the Final-Talk
-|   |                   Midterm & Final-Talk
 |
 ├── _research        <- WIP scripts, code, notes, comments,
 │   |                   to-dos and anything in an alpha state.